 Rivian’s stock soars in its initial public offering, outperforming Ford and GM.

-Rivian, an electric truck manufacturer, rocketed in its initial public offering on Wall Street on Wednesday, valuing the business, which has built fewer than 200 vehicles, higher than established automakers Ford and GM.
+Rivian, an electric truck manufacturer, saw its stock rise in its Wall Street debut on Wednesday that it outperformed major manufacturers Ford and General Motors.

-If stock options and other convertible shares aren’t taken into account, the firm backed by Amazon and Ford’s stock jumped 50 percent in its first transactions to $119.45 before dropping down, putting its market worth at more than $100 billion, well above Detroit’s legacy automakers.

-Rivian reported late Tuesday that its initial public offering (IPO) had raised $11.9 billion, with a share price of $78, making it the largest IPO since China’s internet powerhouse Alibaba went public in 2014.
+Rivian’s stock rose as much as 50% on its first day of trade, putting the company’s market valuation at more than $100 billion, much above that of Detroit’s traditional automakers, when stock options and other convertible shares are factored in.

 The hot startup is capitalizing on investor enthusiasm for the electric vehicle sector, which has recently reached $1 trillion in market capitalization thanks to star performance Tesla.

+Rivian reported late Tuesday that it had collected $11.9 billion in its initial public offering, with a share price of $78.
+The IPO was the largest since China’s internet powerhouse Alibaba went public in 2014.

+Rivian’s stock had risen more than 29% to $100.73 at the close of trading on Wednesday.

-Rivian was developed in 2009 by Robert Scaringe, a vehicle enthusiast who wanted to focus on less polluting modes of transportation rather than the typical automobile after graduating from college.
+Rivian was developed in 2009 by Robert Scaringe, a vehicle enthusiast who wanted to focus on less-polluting modes of mobility rather than the typical automobile after graduating from college.

 Its supporters see it as the next Tesla, but it also has detractors.